eosnewmedia/JSON-API-Common/docs/03-collections.md

 [back to README](../README.md)
 # Attributes and Meta-Informations
-Resources and documents allowing access to attributes and meta informations via `attributes()` and `metaInformations()`, which will both return an instance of `Enm\JsonApi\Model\Common\KeyValueCollectionInterface`.
+Resources and documents allowing access to attributes and meta information via `attributes()` and `metaInformation()`, which will both return an instance of `Enm\JsonApi\Model\Common\KeyValueCollectionInterface`.

-The collections will allow you to add, remove or get values by key, getting all key-values-pairs or check for the existence of a value by key.
+These collections will allow you to add, remove or get values by key, getting all key-values-pairs or check for the existence of a value by key.

 `Enm\JsonApi\Model\Common\KeyValueCollectionInterface`: